ErpNetDocs/tech/concepts/multi-language.md

 For example, suppose one employee works in a branch office in Bulgaria and enters "Иван" as a person first name.
 The database saves only the Bulgarian language version.
 Then another employee in a US branch requests to see the first name of the same person.
 The system would automatically transliterate the string and display it as "Ivan".

-## Translation

-Depending on the client application, translation can sometimes also be automated.
-Some client applications support using an online service, like Google Translate to automatically translate a string to other languages.
-Translation is better suited to Description and Notes attributes.